Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 To add Shift as a menu option, it is required to create a Python Script inside one workspace folder, `Edit` for example.
 The Python file name will be used like menu name too, soo name the file `Shift`.

-For a windows local user, the result path for the file will be this one:
+For a Windows local user, the result path for the file will be this one:
 `%APPDATA%\Blackmagic Design\DaVinci Resolve\Support\Fusion\Scripts\Edit\Shift.py`

 Inside the file, add the following code: